yu0307/Fe_Roles/README.md

         php artisan Build:BuildUserClass
     ```

+    **Important!** Command "Build:BuildUserClass" is ran to modify the user proivider class needed for the system.
+It modified the class(feiron\fe_roles\models\fe_User.php) to inherit from the user provider class the system is currently using.
+This package will force the system to use class(feiron\fe_roles\models\fe_User.php), therefore, we need to have the class inherit from the current user class.

+    You can also instruct the system to use other user provider classes by making changes to the config file (/config/fe_roles/appconfig.php) and modify the (target_user_model) parameter.

 7. Seeding is also performed at the end of the migrations to create some stock permissions and roles.
     ```
     Schema to be Created/Modified